 Pro-Tip: Be sure to take your photo where the Appalachian Trail crosses over Newfound Gap Road and straddles the state line between North Carolina and Tennessee.

-If you want to see spectacular 360-degree views, you can walk the paved 1/2 mile trail to the Clingmans Dome Observation Tower.
+One of the best ways to see spectacular 360-degree views, you can walk the paved 1/2-mile trail to the Clingmans Dome Observation Tower.

 The path to the observation tower is considered a steep trail – but once you get to the top if it’s a clear day, you can see 360-degree views up to 100 miles!

 No dogs or bicycles are permitted on the trail to the observation tower or any other trails in this area.

 The road leading to the observation tower is called Clingmans Dome Road.
 This seven-mile road has many scenic pull-offs where you can stop to see beautiful scenic views of the mountains and valleys.

 How To Get To Clingmans Dome

 From Newfound Gap Road turn onto Clingmans Dome Road (0.1 miles south of Newfound Gap).
 Drive along the 7-mile-long Clingmans Dome Road to the large parking area at the end.